Cremation Costs in 2025: Understanding Expenses, Options, and Financial Assistance

 Direct Cremation

+Direct cremation option is a type of funeral service where we cremate the deceased without a formal viewing or visitation.
 We typically transport the body directly from the place of death to the crematorium and perform the cremation as soon as possible.

+After the cremation, the ashes are usually returned to the family or a designated individual for final disposition.
 People often choose direct cremation as it is a more simple or low-cost option for honoring their loved one.

 Age of Applicant $5,000 $10,000 $15,000